 In other cases, your iPhone and iTunes may just need to be re-synced, to fix "my apple music won't play".
 All you need to do is disconnect and reconnect your device via USB cable and open iTunes.
 The device icon should show up in the top left corner, tap the icon and go to Music to sync again.

-4. Use iTunes Alternative Way
+4. Use iTunes Alternative Way (iOS 12 Supported)

 You may find yourself easily run into iTunes errors or restrictions. iTunes is far from perfect.
 It might surprise you to learn that there are plenty of free alternatives to iTunes to choose from.
 After searching around, one of the most recommended alternatives (with features that outperform iTunes) is iMyFone TunesMate.

 iMyFone TunesMate is an application that effectively bridges iTunes’ software gaps and limitations, while offering users more freedom and flexibility in managing files on iPhone and iTunes library.
 It fully support all iOS versions, including iOS 12.

 - Managing iPhone files on computer, bypassing iTunes restrictions and getting rid of iTunes errors.